IBM/z_ansible_collections_samples/zos_subsystems/cics/cmci/module_defaults/README.md

 The playbook will prompt for required parameters.
 After parameters have been supplied, the playbook installs the CMCI module dependencies to the python environment.
 The playbook then creates and checks CICS resources before deleting them.
 Specifically, it creates and updates a program definition, installs it and checks the program is installed, and finally disables the program and deletes it along with the program definition.

 The `module_defaults` section at the top of the playbook allows some parameters to be passed to a group, in this case the group `group/ibm.ibm_zos_cics.cmci_group` so any modules that are part of that group inherit those parameters.
-This means the rest of the playbooks `cmci_group` tasks can omit CMCI connection information as they will get that info from the module_defaults.
+This means the rest of the playbook's `cmci_group` tasks can omit CMCI connection information as they will get that info from the module_defaults.

 ## What next?